Pheromone Mating Disruption

 "With the PMDs we only had to spray once in the season where typically we spray twice.
 The PMDs in combination with sanitation worked for us really well."

-"We do not sanitize and had a damage percent of 1.1, but the PMDs in combination with cover cropping and other regenerative practices are what help us when not sanitizing, it brings a lot of beneficial insects."
+"We had a damage percent of 1.1, but the PMDs in combination with cover cropping and other regenerative practices are what help us when not sanitizing, it brings a lot of beneficial insects."

 This project has been made possible by: